AWS STS Role Assumption by Service

 - Automated Workflows and Applications: Many applications or scheduled tasks may assume roles for standard operations.
 Check user agents and ARNs for consistency with known workflows.

-- Routine IAM Policy Actions: Historical data may reveal if the same user or application assumes this specific role regularly as part of authorized operations.
+- Routine AWS Service Actions: Historical data may reveal if the same service assumes new roles regularly as part of authorized operations.

 Response and Remediation